ParvathiVishnu/ML-SagemakerStudio_ECS_Pipeline/README.md

 4. Sentiment Analysis
 The same Lambda function invokes a SageMaker endpoint that analyses sentiments on the posts fetched by the lambda function and train a model and save it in the form of tar.gz format .
-The endpoint returns predicted sentiment labels (Positive, Neutral, Negative) along with the confidence_score for each post.
+Here the sagemaker endpoint is created using Amazon Sagemaker Studio lab The endpoint returns predicted sentiment labels (Positive, Neutral, Negative) along with the confidence_score for each post.

 ![Amazon Sagemaker Studio](Images/Amazon_Sagemaker_Studio_Lab.png)